 January 1996: Fualaau is now 12 and in Letourneau's sixth-grade class.
 She begins spending time with him to help him develop his drawing skills.
 He even visits her home and becomes friendly with her son Steve.

-June 1996: Vili is still only 12 when the relationships becomes sexual.
+June 1996: Fualaau is still only 12 when the relationship becomes sexual.